icantrell/x4337_final_project/README.md

 3.to run LSI search engine run<br>
 python lsi.py <number of principal components to use> 0 0

+NOTE:<b> I used 50 principal components.
+So you can use between 1-50.</b>
 the # of principal components has a different purpose here.
 It will decide how many to actaully use for comparison and can be raised or increased later with minimal re-processing.

 4.(optional)to run raw TF-IDF search engine run<br>